 - Those who trust and bond with the son, become part of the Son's family (being born anew from above), and as equal status siblings,

 - They then become heirs to the family estate: heaven, Spirit, light, truth, love, salvation and eternal life.

 - Those who don't trust and bond with the Son, don't become part of the family, and don't becomes heirs.

 To be more clear.
 The logic of John is NOT: If you believe, then God will love you and save you.
 God's salvation is not a reward for belief.
 Nor does God withhold God's love, forgiveness and salvation until we believe.

 On the other hand, since love is not coercive, we do have to accept the invitation.

-Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, see link below, pages 80-89; and the writings of Amy-Jill Levine, et. al. See below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 80-89; and the writings of Amy-Jill Levine, et. al. See below.